-The aggregate annual, monthly or other periodic amounts payable to a member during their lifetime to which he or she will become entitled at the normal retirement age.
+The aggregate annual, monthly or other periodic amounts payable to a member during their lifetime to which they will become entitled at the normal retirement age.
 The pension may also refer to the amount to which any other person is entitled upon the death of the member.